The team was made up of five researchers, all of whom were based at the University of Edinburgh for the duration for the project.

 Mike was a Masters student and Fulbright Scholar at the University of Edinburgh before continuing on to a PhD in political science.
 His thesis, which he completed in 2016, was entitled “Choosing Security: Political Rationalities in the Securitization of Migration in Arizona”, and won the Outstanding Doctoral Thesis Award from UoE’s School of Social and Political Science.

 Much of Mike’s research has focused on the treatment of immigration as a security issue.
-For this project, he is in charge of the British case study.
+For this project, he was in charge of the British case study.

 Mike comes from a professional background in immigration politics in the United States, and worked in the Obama Administration.
 See Mike’s webpage for further details, or you can follow him on Twitter.